At Plotly, we're all about sharing and collaborating, but we understand that privacy is an important concern.

 You an create a folder from within your Organize page by clicking '+ New' and selecting 'Folder'.
 Community users can create only one folder, but you can upgrade to Pro for unlimited folders.

 To move a file to a folder, hover over it and click on the folder icon.

 Select the folder you want to move your file to, then click 'Move'.

 Changing a folder's privacy setting affects the contents in the following ways.

 Changing a folder from 'Private' to 'Public' changes the setting of all files and folders to public.

 Changing a folder from 'Public' to 'Private' changes the status of the contents to private.
-Users with a Community plan can keep one plot private.
-All Plotly users, however, can have unlimited private grids.

 Moving a private file to a public folder will make that file public for the time it's there.
 If you move a public file to a private folder, viewers will still be able to see your file.